ikunduraci/Ansible/Windows/install-updates/README.md

 3. add `export ANSIBLE_STDOUT_CALLBACK=debug` as a new line
 4. save and exit

-You will need to logoff and back on for this to appear; you can check by `printenv | grep ANSIBLE`
+You will need to logoff and back on for this to appear; you can check this has been set correctly by issuing `printenv | grep ANSIBLE` to confirm it has been set.

-Example run and output shown below;
+An example run and output shown below;

 `ansible-playbook install-updates.yml`